chriscalifornia88/Ironsworn-SRD/Ironsworn SRD.md

 91-95 | Unexpected powers or abilities are revealed.
 96-00 | Roll twice more on this table.
 Both results occur.
 If they are the same result, make it more dramatic.

-### Challenge Rank Oracle
+### Challenge Rank Inspiration Table

-Use this oracle when you want to randomly determine the challenge rank of a quest, journey, or fight.
+Use this inspiration table when you want to randomly determine the challenge rank of a quest, journey, or fight.

   Roll|Outcome
 ------|------------